-Lower frequencies tend to remain on the target utility better than higher frequencies, which sometimes have a tendency to “bleed over” onto adjacent conductors, causing errors and distortions that can fool even the most experienced technicians.
+Lower frequencies tend to remain on the target utility better than higher frequencies, which sometimes tend to “bleed over” onto adjacent conductors, causing errors and distortions that can fool even the most experienced technicians.

-Mutli-frequency units offer the user more versatility and better odds of finding all conductive utilities in a given area, but all EM locators are limited to conductive utility tracing only.
-If infrastructure made of non-conductive materials such as concrete, asbestos, plastics, or clay need to be found, an electromagnetic locating instrument is utterly useless.
+Multi-frequency units offer the user more versatility and better odds of finding all conductive utilities in a given area, but all EM locators are limited to conductive utility tracing only.
+If infrastructure made of non-conductive materials such as concrete, asbestos, plastics, or clay needs to be found, an electromagnetic locating instrument is utterly useless.